brookesb91/skribul/README.md

 Optimised meta information allows full images to be rendered in apps that display a link preview.

-Saved images are cleaned up with cron and exist in the database for 1 hour.

 ## Prerequisites

 - NodeJS